digicademy/hydra-scraper/README.md

 - CHANGELOG.md: version number and changes
 - CITATION.cff: version number, authors, and release date
+- setup.py: version number and authors

 Use GitHub to make the release.
-Use semantic versioning once the scraper has reached 1.0.0.
+Use semantic versioning.

 ## Roadmap

-- Refactor internal logic to the following classes:
-  - HydraCommand
-  - HydraOutput
-  - HydraReport
-  - HydraMunch
-  - HydraFetch
 - Re-implement interactive mode
 - Possibly switch LIDO support to epoz/lidolator after contributing features
 - Possibly use the system's download folder to actually distribute the package